by Maria Adams, MS, MPH

 Reasons for Procedure

-In the days leading up to your procedure: Arrange for a ride to and from the hospital, and for help at home as you recover.
-Eat a light dinner and do not eat or drink anything after midnight.
-You may be given laxatives and/or an enema to clean out your intestines.
-You may be given antibiotics to take before coming to the hospital.
-If you regularly take medications, herbs, or dietary supplements, your doctor may recommend temporarily discontinuing them.
+During the weeks leading up to your procedure: Arrange for a ride to and from the hospital and for help at home as you recover.
+The night before, eat a light meal, and do not eat or drink anything after midnight.
+If you regularly take medications, herbs, or dietary supplements, ask your doctor if and when you need to temporarily discontinue them.
 Do not start taking any new medications, herbs, or dietary supplements before consulting your doctor.
-A prostatectomy usually takes between two and four hours.
-Before the procedure, an IV line will be started.
-You may receive antibiotics through the IV to decrease your chance of an infection.

 Risks and Benefits

-In a radical prostatectomy, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+In carpal tunnel release, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure